audiolion/django-behaviors/README.rst

     MyModel.authors.authored_by('Jo')
     >>> [MyModel, MyModel, ...]

-See .. _Mixing in with Custom Managers: #mixing-in-with-custom-managers for details on how to mix in this behavior with a custom manager you have that overrides the ``objects`` default manager.
+See `Mixing in with Custom Managers`_ for details on how to mix in this behavior with a custom manager you have that overrides the ``objects`` default manager.